 Read the book of Acts and how it concerns the spreading the Gospel to Gentiles.
 It wasn’t about promoting lifestyles any right minded Jew (not even necessarily a follower of Christ) knew was sinful!
 That’s why the unrepentant sinner like a homosexual, thief, liar, murderer, drunkard should be wary of the lie that you can be a follower of Christ but continue sinning.
 True Christians seek holiness better known as “sanctification.”

 See, your faith in God is rewarded by God; not because of your faith or anything you’ve have done or earned, but what God has chosen to do.
 He has “justified” you.
 Translation: He has delivered you from the penalty of guilt and sin.
 He has made, you, me, us legally acceptable into his kingdom.
 But we aren’t there yet.
 There is more for each of us to do.

 To repeat: God, out of his loving grace has made us legally acceptable to be in his presence based upon our faith in Him.
 We are justified by him.
 But now we must seek, with the assistance of the Holy Spirit, to cleanse ourselves of sin, the pollution of “the world.”
-For some this process of “sanctification” which is a striving to achieve holiness, will come immediately.
+For some this process of “sanctification” which is a striving to achieve holiness, will easier for them than others.
 For most it will be life long.
-We can never ever become perfectly holy fore only one person, I’m referring to his human side, was Yeshua of Nazareth, the only truly holy person.
+We can never ever become perfectly holy fore only one person, Yeshua of Nazareth, was the only truly holy person.

-For us mere mortals giving up a sinful lifestyle can be much like giving up alcohol or nicotine.
-Some can cold turkey it immediately; others have to work at it day by day but all who call on the Holy Spirit will have its help.
+For us mere mortals the struggle to give up a sinful lifestyle can be much like giving up alcohol or nicotine.
+Some can cold turkey it immediately; most have to work at it day by day; but all who call on the Holy Spirit will have its help.

 Justification & Sanctification Go Together But Aren’t the Same